apache/tooling-trusted-release/atr/docs/developer-guide.md

 ## Introduction

 This is a guide for developers of ATR, explaining how to make changes to the ATR source code.
-For more information about how to contribute those changes back to us, please read the [contribution guide](how-to-contribute) instead.
+For more information about how to contribute those changes back to us, please read the [contribution guide](how-to-contribute).